icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "jsonpath must evaluate to non-empty set for redaction by empty value of Registrant Postal Code."
 }
 ```
-4. In the redaction object from the above test, verify that the method property is present as is a JSON string of “emptyValue”.
+4. Test case [-63604](#id-testCase-63604){ #id-testCase-63604 }: In the redaction object from the above test, verify that the method property is present as is a JSON string of “emptyValue”.
 ```json
 {
   "code": -63604,